sulu/sulu-docs/reference/components/document-manager/fixtures.rst

                 ]
             );

+            // parent_path uses your webspace name.
+In this case "sulu_io"
-            $documentManager->persist($document, 'en', array(
+            $documentManager->persist($document, static::LOCALE, array(
                 'parent_path' => '/cmf/sulu_io/contents',
             ));

-            # Optional: If you don't want your document to be published, remove this line
+            // Optional: If you don't want your document to be published, remove this line
-            $documentManager->publish($document, 'en');
+            $documentManager->publish($document, static::LOCALE);
             $documentManager->flush();
         }
     }

-Note that:

-- The class name MUST end with `Fixture` for it to be recognized
-- The class MUST be placed in `<your bundle>/DataFixtures/Document` in order for it to be loaded automatically.

 You can now execute your data fixture using the ``sulu:document:fixtures:load``